How the Allan Bank red squirrels prepare for winter

 As the cold weather approaches, the squirrels begin to adapt – they’ll collect more moss, twigs, bark and dry leaves to build a bigger and warmer drey that will last the winter; eating as much as they can so that they put on fat reserves, and growing a thicker coat to keep them warm as temperatures drop.
 Squirrels don’t hibernate through the winter but they do love their sleep, using their fluffy tails as a blanket!

 Squirrels naturally eat green acorns, seeds, nuts and pine cones; in the autumn they cut green pine cones from trees and store them in the ground for winter feed.
 At Allan Bank we supplement our red squirrels’ diet by putting out a small quantity of monkey nuts and sunflower seeds every morning into our special squirrel feeders.
 This helps us to monitor the population and keep an eye out for any sick or injured squirrels – and also means that you’re much more likely to see one!

 We work hard alongside the Grasmere Red Squirrel Group to make the grounds at Allan Bank their ideal home, spending over £900.00 on feed every year.

-Now, more than ever before we need your support to enable the conservation work of the Grasmere Red Squirrel Group to continue.
+It's through your support that the conservation work of the Grasmere Red Squirrel Group can continue.
 If you are interested in supporting this vital work to keep the red squirrels of Grasmere safe you can help by donating online through our Lakes Red Squirrel Appeal page.

 Every penny we raise through this page we commit directly to pay for work of the Squirrel Ranger throughout National Trust woodlands in Grasmere.